 An applicant must hold an undergraduate degree from a regionally accredited U.S. post-secondary institution or university abroad which is recognized by the Ministry of Education in the home country.
 No prerequisite courses or GREs are required.
 Applicants to all Simmons programs represent a varied range of academic and experiential backgrounds.

-The application deadline depends on the application cycle you are applying to.
 An applicant will be considered for review if the following requirements are submitted and completed by the deadline: